afrind/draft-rush/draft-kpugin-rush.md

 every audio or video frame and reset the QUIC stream when timer fires.
 This will effectively stop retransmissions if frame wasn't fully delivered in time.

-TODO: Is there a way for the client and server to negotiate this timer?
+Timeout is implementation defined, however future versions of the draft will define a way to negotiate it.

 # Error Handling